 Oregon Motor Voter Act FAQ

-Starting Jan.
-1, 2016 Oregon's new voter registration law, Oregon Motor Voter, took effect.
+In January 2016 Oregon's voter registration law, Oregon Motor Voter, took effect.

-The program modernizes voter registration in Oregon and provides a secure, simple and convenient way for more Oregonians to be registered voters.
+Oregon Motor Voter is modernizing voter registration in Oregon by providing a secure, simple, and convenient way for more Oregonians to become registered voters.

 With the Oregon Motor Voter card, you have three options: